There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 Stop by the Visitor Center to marvel at some of the best-preserved exhibits of unique fossils.

-This elevated alpine environment also serves as a habitat for mountain lion, deer, and coyotes, which you can sometimes see while hiking along its 14 miles of scenic trails and taking part in its guided tours.
+This elevated alpine environment also serves as a habitat for mountain lions, deer, and coyotes, which you can sometimes see while hiking along its 14 miles of scenic trails and taking part in its guided tours.

 Bear Creek Canyon

 Hop in the car and head south to experience the stunning natural beauty of Colorado by driving to the Bear Creek Canyon area, which is a part of Denver’s Park System.

 This 6.9-mile scenic drive connects Morrison and Idledale and leads to Colorado’s vast mountain parks.